moodyechoes/congenial-octo-chainsaw/README.md

 # congenial-octo-chainsaw
-This is a clone of the popular mobile game Flappy Bird, created using C++ and the SDL2 library for graphics, audio, and input.
+This is a Congenial Octo Chainsaw, created using C++ and the SDL2 library for graphics, audio, and input.